gooddata/gooddata-ruby/_posts/2014-05-27-user-filters.markdown

     GoodData::Attribute['attr.employees.department'].labels[0]

-Now select the value in the uri field which is the label uri from above.
+Next select the value in the uri field which is the label uri from above.
 Generally it is the first label, but if this is not the label you are interested in, you can browse all of the labels by just removing the “[0]”.

 	GoodData::Attribute['attr.employees.department'].labels